probcomp/metaprob/README.md

       (:require [metaprob.prelude :refer :all])
       (:require [metaprob.infer :refer :all]))

+Usually you would also want to add `distributions` to this list.

 In lieu of a manual, you might look at [`src/metaprob/builtin.clj`](src/metaprob/builtin.clj) for a long list of exports from the `builtin` module, and the source code for the other modules.

-## Testing

-You can run tests either from the shell or from inside Clojure.
-From Clojure:

-    (require '[clojure.test :refer :all])

-    (run-tests 'metaprob.trace-test)    ;single module

-From the shell: tests for all modules in the project:

-    lein test

-Just one module at a time:

-    lein test metaprob.trace-test

-Don't forget the `-test` at the end!
-I spent a long time being confused because I hadn't realized it was needed.

-Tests are all in the `test/metaprob/` directory.
-The tests for `src/metaprob/x.clj` are in `test/metaprob/x_test.clj`.
+### Plotting histograms

+`bin/gnuplot-hist` is a script for displaying a histogram using gnuplot.
+The histogram should be a file with one number per line, and stored in the `results` directory (as is done by the `binned-histogram` metaprob function).
+E.g.

+    bin/gnuplot-hist results/samples_from_the_prior.samples
+    open results/samples_from_the_prior.samples.png

+(where `open` is the MacOS command for opening a file using the appropriate Mac application).

+Gnuplot must be installed in order for this to work.

 -----

 ## Parsing metaprob [DEPRECATED]

-Currently if you want to use the native metaprob syntax, you will have to use the "curly-metaprob" parser written in Python to write a file that can be read by Clojure.
-This requires installing metaprob, which in turn requires Venture.
+Currently if you want to use the native "curly" metaprob syntax, you will have to use the curly-metaprob parser written in Python to write a file that can be read by Clojure.
+This requires installing python metaprob, which in turn requires Venture.

 ### Installing python-metaprob